HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 1 - Programming Introduction and Custom CsvDatasetLoader/README.md

 4. Specify which evolution model should be used to solve the problem.
 5. Describe the steps required to solve the problem using the definition given above.

-This time we are mostly using standard components provided by the API, in the next tutorial we'll look into how we can make some custom components for a problem we want to solve.
+This time we are mostly using standard components provided by the API, in the next tutorial we'll look into using some components with extended functionality and making some custom components for a problem we want to solve.

 ### TimeSeriesExperimentCsvDatasetLoader.kt

+This class is a subclass of DatasetLoader, and the load method returns a Dataset of specifically Double.
+It takes two arguments:
+1. A reader that will provide the contents of a CSV file
+2. The number of previous values we want to provide to LGP as features

 ```
 class TimeSeriesExperimentCsvDatasetLoader constructor(